tencentyun/intlcloud-documents/product/监控与管理/云审计/快速入门_intl.md

 ## Use Tracking Set
 1. **Create a tracking set**
-  i.
-Log in to the CloudAudit console, click **Tracking Set** -> **New** on the left navigation pane to enter the tracking set creation page.
+  1. Log in to the CloudAudit console, click **Tracking Set** -> **New** on the left navigation pane to enter the tracking set creation page.

 > **Note:**
 > You can create only one tracking set.
 >
- ii.
-Enter the tracking set name, storage location and other related information.
+  2. Enter the tracking set name, storage location and other related information.
 Then, click **Save**.

 2. **Disable/Enable the tracking set's logging feature**